-- A. General - (1) Schedules not guaranteed
+(1) Schedules not guaranteed.

 Times and aircraft type shown in timetables or elsewhere are approximate and not guaranteed, and form no part of the contract of carriage.
 Schedules are subject to change without notice.
-No employee, agent or representative of the Carrier is authorized to bind the Carrier by any statements or representation as to the dates or times of departure or arrival, or of the operation of any flight.
-It is always recommended that the passenger ascertain the flight's status and departure time either by registering for updates on their electronic device, via the Carrier's website or by referring to airport terminal displays.
+No employee, agent or representative of carrier is authorized to bind carrier by any statements or representation as to the dates or times of departure or arrival, or of the operation of any flight.
+It is always recommended that the passenger ascertain the flight's status and departure time either by registering for updates on their electronic device, via the carrier's web site or by referring to airport terminal displays.